Can My PC Run Age of Empires 4?

-Though, our take on this is that you should upgrade nonetheless because Microsoft’s support to Windows 7 has ended in 2020.
-This means, Windows 7 will no longer be receving updates and fixes, and a lot of times, game crashing issues stem from updates, or the lack thereof.
+Though, our take on this is that you should upgrade nonetheless because Microsoft’s support for Windows 7 has ended in 2020.
+This means, Windows 7 will no longer be receiving updates and fixes, and a lot of times, game crashing issues stem from updates, or the lack thereof.

-Before you dominate the lands, make sure the game doesn’t dominate your PC.
+Before you dominate the lands and start winning more often on AoE4, make sure the game doesn’t dominate your PC.

 Based on our observation, the two most important things that you should spend on are the CPU and the RAM.
-Real time strategy games are known for really taking up as much as possbile from these two components.
+Real-time strategy games are known for really taking up as much as possible from these two components.